 Notwithstanding, there are some aspects of the current situation which the SORP does not address, or provides little guidance.
 This is especially true for situations which were not as common or significant as they may be now.
 These are the areas we consider in more detail below.

 The Annual Report

-Various grants have become available from charitable institutions and the Government, including emergency funds and the Coronavirus Job Retention Scheme (furlough).
-These grants should be treated in accordance with SORP module 5, as with any other grant.
+Various grants have become available from charitable institutions and the Government, including emergency funds and the Coronavirus Job Retention Scheme.
 In particular:

 - Grants should be recognised, inter alia, on entitlement – furlough money will generally be received in the month to which it relates.

 - Grants may be received to cover costs of staff usually charged to restricted funds.
 Unless the grant terms are specific, the income should be treated as unrestricted.
 Costs may then be either apportioned to unrestricted funds, or treated as restricted and covered by a transfer, which should be explained in the notes.

 - Grants received to meet specific expenditure should not be netted off.
 Therefore, furloughed employment costs should still show as employee costs in full.

 - Some grants such as the Small Business Grant Fund and Retail, Hospitality and Leisure Grant Fund are not time or performance related, and therefore the income should be recognised at the point of entitlement.